 Centralized vs. decentralized, who wins?
 Obviously, it depends mostly on what you are trying to do.
 If it comes down to business, there are various business categories where centralization makes much more sense.
 Likewise, certain use cases are far better utilizing decentralized systems.

 You might want to try decentralized systems like the blockchain when you want to solve transparency or trust issues in a business process.
 Healthcare, supply chains, and even banking institutions can actually benefit from implementing decentralized mechanisms.

-It’s also important to notice that centralization against decentralization is not the same as black vs. white.
+It’s also important to notice that centralization against decentralization is not that black-and-white.
 There are multiple levels of decentralization.
 For example, a blockchain with 20 node validators is considered more centralized than a blockchain with 100 node validators.

 One thing for sure.
 If you want to build blockchain-based businesses and applications, always try to prioritize more decentralization over features.
 Removing dependency on a single authority is the single most powerful feature of blockchain.